 Webster Springs is a tiny town located in the state of West Virginia.
 With a population of 689 people and just one neighborhood, Webster Springs is the 173rd largest community in West Virginia.

-Because occupations involving physical labor dominate the local economy, Webster Springs is generally considered to be a blue-collar town.
-42.34% of the Webster Springs workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Webster Springs, you'll notice that it is more blue-collar than most other communities in America.
+42.34% of Webster Springs’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Webster Springs is a town of sales and office workers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Webster Springs who work in office and administrative support (14.52%), management occupations (12.10%), and teaching (8.06%).

 The citizens of Webster Springs are slightly less educated than the national average of 21.84% for the average city or town: 15.84% of adults in Webster Springs have a bachelor's degree or advanced degree